MichaelStott/tech-squawks/web/content/getting_started/_index.md

 # Getting Started

 Before progressing further, readers should ensure their development environments are properly configured.
 This chapter will walk through setting up a personal AWS account.
-Additional Pulumi and LocalStack installation instructions are included for managing cloud credentials and local development respectively.
+Additional Pulumi and LocalStack installation instructions are included for managing cloud resources and local development respectively.